‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 Agile Certification: Your Guide to the Large Array of Agile Qualifications

-But you’re here to decide PMP or PRINCE2, so here are the full details on PRINCE2: PRINCE2 Certification: Everything You Need to Know
+But you’re here to decide on PMP or PRINCE2, so here are the full details on PRINCE2: PRINCE2 Certification: Everything You Need to Know

 And here’s the companion article on PMP: